RookeriesDevelopment/rook-reactnative-sdks-docs/rook-health-connect/README.md

 - `getBodyMetricsEvents`: Fetch events of body metrics like height, weight, bmi and others, the date should be in format YYYY-MM-DD
 - `getBodyHeartRateEvents`: Fetch events of heart rate, the date should be in format YYYY-MM-DD
 - `getBodyHydrationEvents`: Fetch events of hydration, the date should be in format YYYY-MM-DD
-- `getBodyMoodEvents`: Fetch events of body mood, the date should be in format YYYY-MM-DD
 - `getBodyNutritionEvents`: Fetch events of nutrition like calories, protein, fat, alcohol in take, the date should be in format YYYY-MM-DD
 - `getBodyOxygenationEvents`: Fetch events of oxygenation, the date should be in format YYYY-MM-DD
-- `getPhysicalStressEvents`: Fetch events of physical stress, the date should be in format YYYY-MM-DD
 - `getBodyTemperatureEvents`: Fetch events of body temperature, the date should be in format YYYY-MM-DD

 **NOTE:** The date should be formatted as YYYY-MM-DD